Subwords as Skills: Tokenization for Sparse-Reward Reinforcement Learning: Online RL Experimental Details

 \subsection{Data}

 As a set of diverse and challenging sparse-reward tasks, we select AntMaze and Kitchen from D4RL~\citep{fu20} and CoinRun~\citep{cobbe2019quantifying}.
+We choose AntMaze as a much more challenging version of the PointMaze task considered in prior work \citep{pertsch21, bagatella22}, and Kitchen as the most complicated manipulation environment considered by \citet{pertsch21}.
+CoinRun is chosen as a challenging discrete-action environment.

-AntMaze (Figs.~\ref{fig:online_envs-antmaze-medium} and \ref{fig:online_envs-antmaze-large}) is a task where a MuJoCo Ant robot is tasked with solving a maze.
+\paragraph{AntMaze} An environment in which a MuJoCo Ant robot is tasked with navigating a maze (Figures~\ref{fig:online_envs-antmaze-umaze}, ~\ref{fig:online_envs-antmaze-medium} and \ref{fig:online_envs-antmaze-large}).
 The observation space consists of positions and joint angles of the body geometries, while actions correspond to joint torques.
 Crucially, no information about the maze layout is given, so the agent must learn this through exploration.
 Reward is $0$ unless within a small distance $\epsilon$ of the goal, in which case it is $1$.
-Demonstrations from the dataset consist of a non-RL agent navigating between random start and end points within the maze.
+Demonstrations from the dataset consist of a non-RL agent navigating between random start and end points within the maze~\citep{fu20}.
 In particular, the demonstrations are highly suboptimal, often crashing into walls, flipping over, and getting stuck.
+In order to extract nontrivial behavior with our method, we filter this data so that $10$-step chunks that fail to move past a certain threshold normalized distance in observation space are dropped.
+We consider the best setting of filtered or unfiltered data for baselines.

-Kitchen (Fig.~\ref{fig:online_envs-kitchen}) is a task where a Franka Panda arm is tasked with performing a set sequence of $4$ subtasks in a mock kitchen environment.
-Example subtasks might be moving a kettle between burners, turning on the stove, or opening the microwave.
+\paragraph{Kitchen} An environment in which a Franka Panda arm is tasked with performing a sequence of $4$ subtasks in a mock kitchen environment (Figure~\ref{fig:online_envs-kitchen}).
+Example subtasks include moving a kettle between burners, turning on the stove, and opening the microwave.
 Observations consist of position and joint angles of the arm, as well as positions of key objects to be manipulated, and actions are joint torques.
-Once again, no information about the layout is given to the agent and must be learned through exploration.
+Once again, no information about the layout is given to the agent, and instead, it must be learned through exploration.
 Rewards are $0$ unless the correct subtask is completed in the correct order, which yields a reward of $1$.
-The $4$ subtasks must be completed, so there is a maximum reward of $4$ available.
-Demonstrations are collected by humans using a VR interface, and consist of near-perfect executions of individual subtasks.
+There are $4$ subtasks to be completed, so there is a maximum reward of $4$ available.
+Demonstrations are collected by humans using a VR interface~\citep{fu20}, and consist of near-perfect executions of different sequences of $4$ subtasks from the final sequence.